-The blast that obliterated the Mont-Blanc, claimed about two thousand lives, and devastated the city of Halifax was the most powerful “man-made” explosion in history, a distinction it held until the dropping of atomic bombs on Japan in 1945.
+The blast that obliterated the Mont-Blanc, claimed about two thousand lives, and devastated the city of Halifax was the most powerful “man-made” explosion in history, a distinction it held until the development of atomic bombs in 1945.
 Its reverberations shot through the soil, granite, and Precambrian slate bedrock beneath Halifax at a speed of more than 6.5 kilometres per second.
 That is twenty-three times the speed of sound.

 The thunderclap that accompanied the explosion echoed up and down the length of the harbour channel.
 It boomed across the city of Halifax and neighbouring Dartmouth, and it was audible much farther away.